Optimize Article Search and Quality Audits

 Maria also set up data category groups and categories to organize information so that it’s easier to find.
 She’s created a data category group to organize articles by support teams: residential solar installations, commercial solar installations, and individual solar components.

 Maria added next level down data categories.
 For the residential group, that includes categories such as solar hot water heater installations and whole house solar systems.
-For more information on best practices for data groups and categories, head over to Prepare the Knowledge Base for Success.
+For more information on best practices for data groups and categories, head over to Prepare Your Salesforce Knowledge Base.

 Enable and Set Up Suggested Articles